Defining Energy Indicators for Impact Identification on Aerospace Composites: A Structured Feature Selection Approach Guided by Domain Knowledge: Introduction

-\paragraph*{Use-case} The framework is applied to a dataset obtained from intermediate-mass impact tests on a square composite panel, covering multiple impact locations and energy levels.
+\paragraph*{Use-case} The procedure is applied to a dataset obtained from intermediate-mass impact tests on a square composite panel, covering multiple impact locations and energy levels.
 The dataset replicates conditions typical of in-service SHM applications, characterised by low signal quality, limited data availability, and loading scenarios both below and above the damage onset.
-This configuration provides a realistic benchmark to assess feature robustness and verify the effectiveness of the proposed input space design.
+This configuration provides a realistic benchmark for assessing feature robustness and verifying the effectiveness of the proposed input space design.

-\paragraph*{Contribution} The main contributions of this study are: \begin{itemize} \item Achieves accurate impact energy estimation under limited and unbalanced datasets, outperforming conventional methods; \item Ensures interpretability by linking observed structural responses to the underlying dynamic phenomena; \item Provides explainability and transparency through the selection of features that capture structural behaviour and by demonstrating how the input space can be systematically improved; \item Maintains robustness under noisy measurement conditions; \item Offers practicality through a simple yet efficient feature-level design; \item Enables feature ranking by assigning quantitative scores that support objective performance comparison and selection. \end{itemize}